Fibromyalgia Basics

 Identifying & Treating Trigger Point Pain

-Do you have knotted or ropy muscles that feel lumpy under your skin?
-Do they hurt all the time and radiate pain when pressed?
-These areas are called myofascial trigger points (MTPs).
-Identifying and treating trigger point pain is essential for reigning in your overall discomfort.
-One or two MTPs cause regional pains in many people (such as tennis elbow, jaw pain, or low back pain).
+Do you have muscle nodules that hurt all the time and radiate pain when pressed?
+These areas are myofascial trigger points (MTPs).
+Identifying and treating trigger point pain is essential for reigning in your discomfort.
+One or two MTPs cause regional pains in many people (such as tennis elbow or low back pain).
 But fibromyalgia patients are different.
 An AFSA-funded study shows you have lots of MTPs sprinkled throughout your body.

 MTPs are identified by physical exam, but the examiner needs to know how to find them.
-In the era of the seven-minute office visit, physical exams are often rushed.
-As a result, doctors rely on blood tests and X-rays.
+In the era of the ten-minute office visit, exams are rushed.
 Hopefully, you can find a physician, physical therapist, chiropractor, or massage therapist who is skilled at locating MTPs.
-But if you can’t, this article consists of self-help measures you need for tending to your MTPs.
+But if you can’t, this article explains how to find and treat MTPs yourself.

 Identifying Trigger Point Pain

 Where do you normally find MTPs?
 They typically reside in the belly of muscles.
-They feel like a hard knot or bulge in a firm cord running the length of the muscle.
-An MTP know represents an area where the muscle fibers are contracted and will not relax unless properly treated.
+They feel like a hard knot in a firm cord running the length of the muscle.
+An MTP represents an area where the muscle fibers are contracted and will not relax unless properly treated.

-MTPs are the source of many muscle symptoms other than pain.
-For example, they make the muscles feel tight and stiff, and they restrict range of motion.
-Latent versions of MTPs don’t hurt until pressed, but active versions are more evolved.
-They hurt all the time, even without any prodding.
+MTPs cause more than pain.
+They make your muscles feel tight and restrict your range of motion.
+Latent versions of MTPs don’t hurt unless pressed, but active versions are more evolved.
+They hurt all the time without any prodding.
 As a fibromyalgia patient, you probably have a dozen active MTPs and another dozen latents.

 When MTPs are pressed, they shoot or refer pain to other regions.
-The pattern of referred pain can be predicted based on the exhaustive research pioneered by David Simons, M.D., and Janet Travell, M.D.
-1,2 Perhaps you have even seen body diagrams showing these referral patterns in your healthcare provider’s office.
-The point is, the pain pattern generated by MTPs have been mapped out by Simons and Travell.
+The referred pain pattern is predictable based on extensive research by David Simons, M.D., and Janet Travell, M.D.1,2 Perhaps you have seen body diagrams showing these referral patterns in your healthcare provider’s office.
+The point is, the pain patterns generated by MTPs are known.
 But why is this important?

 When an examiner presses on a painful area in one of your muscles and you describe the pain pattern it produces, it’s akin to providing “fingerprint proof” that you have an MTP.
 Your pain description also helps the examiner pinpoint which MTP is the source of your grief.
 Conversely, if the examiner presses on a muscle area but it doesn’t generate pain, they are not pressing on an MTP.